Parabeac/parabeac_core/WINDOWS_SETUP.md

 3. Select the "Path" variable under user variables.

 4. Check if there's a reference to node or npm.
-Try temporarly removing this.
+Try temporarily removing this.

-5. Repeat from step 3, buth then under system variables.
+5. Repeat from step 3, but then under system variables.

 6. Restart the Ubuntu distro